molinerisLab/dap/README.md

 ### commands
 `dap create [--usesnakemake --usemake --usebmake] ProjectName ProjectVersion`
 * ProjectName: the name of the project, which will correspond to the directory and the git repository created.
 * ProjectVersion: initial version of the project; the directory dataset/{ProjectVersion} is created.
+ProjectVersion might specify subfolders to be put inside dataset; i.e. *humans/v1* will create the directory *dataset/humans/v1* and a version named *humans_v1*
 * [--usesnakemake --usemake --usebmake]: creates the project with templates for Snakemake, Makefile and BMake.
 Many templates can be specified at the same time. **If no template is specified, Snakemake is used by default**.

 ### Example of directory tree created with Snakemake template: